Kayli/logspub/philosophy.md

 - interesting ideas
-    - when quality of life is unacceptable (by that individual personal standards) and individual is trapped in that state, it may be a life not worth living
+    - when quality of life is unacceptable (by that individual personal standards) and individual is trapped in that state - it may be a life not worth living

 ## quotes